rileysklar/riley-portfolio/src/content/blog/software-developer-journey.md

 ---
-title: A Journey Unfolded — Shaping the Future as a Self-Taught Software Developer
+title: A Journey Unfolded — Shaping the Future as a Self-Taught Front End Developer
 publishDate: 2024-02-12 00:00:00
 img: /assets/developer-journey.jpg
 img_alt: A developer's journey from basics to breakthroughs